 Nitrogen gas can be applied to the system using any combination of the three gas sources: Auxiliary gas, Sweep gas, and/or Sheath gas.
-When Sheath gas is used, nitrogen is applied as an inner coaxial gas (when used in tandem with Auxiliary gas), helping to nebulize the sample solution into a fine mist as the sample solution exits the ESI or APCI nozzle.
-(Sheath gas is not used with the NSI source.)
-When Auxiliary gas is being used, nitrogen flows through the ion source nozzle, the vapor plume is affected; the spray is focused and desolvation is improved.
+When Auxiliary gas is being used, nitrogen flows through the ion source nozzle and the vapor plume is affected; the spray is focused and desolvation is improved.
 When Sweep gas is used, the nitrogen flows out from behind the sweep cone and can result in solvent declustering and adduct reduction.
+When Sheath gas is used, nitrogen is applied as an inner coaxial gas (when used in tandem with Auxiliary gas), helping to nebulize the sample solution into a fine mist as the solution exits the ESI or APCI nozzle.
+Note that Sheath gas is not used with the nano spray ionization source.

-When you are analyzing complex matrices such as plasma or nonvolatile salt buffers, Sweep gas is required for ruggedness.
+When you are analyzing complex matrices such as plasma or non-volatile salt buffers, Sweep gas is required for ruggedness.
 In full-scan MS or data dependent scan experiments, the signal-to-noise ratio can be improved by application of Sweep gas.
 In some cases, signal intensity can be increased by using Auxiliary gas, particularly for higher LC flow rates.

-All analyses are analyte dependent and require separate optimization with Sheath gas, Sweep gas, and Auxiliary gas to determine which combination will yield optimum performance.
-It is especially important to optimize with each gas independently before you perform experiments using MSn techniques and before you perform any quantitative analysis experiments because optimum results could be achieved with any combination of Sheath, Sweep, and/or Auxiliary gas.
-See Table 2 and Table 3 for additional information on using supplemental gas flows.
+All analyses must be individually optimized with Sheath gas, Sweep gas, and Auxiliary gas to determine the combination that will provide optimum performance.
+It is especially important to optimize with each gas independently before you perform experiments using MSn techniques and before you perform any quantitative analysis experiments.
+Refer to Table 2 and Table 3 for additional information on using supplemental gas flows.

-How Can I Introduce My Samples into the MS Detector?
+How Can I Introduce My Samples into the MS Source?

-You can introduce your samples into the MS detector in a variety of ways.
+You can introduce your samples into the MS source in a variety of ways.
 Refer to Table 1.

 The syringe pump is often used to introduce calibration solution for automatic tuning and calibrating in ESI mode.
-You can also use this technique to introduce a solution of pure analyte at a steady rate in ESI mode, for example, for determining the structure of an unknown compound.
+You can also use this technique to introduce a solution of pure analyte at a steady rate in ESI mode for tuning purposes.
+This would be done to determine the structure of an unknown compound or the fragmentation pattern of a standard.

-You can also use a Tee union to direct samples from the syringe pump into an LC flow (without a column), which then enters the MS detector.
-This technique is used to introduce sample at a steady rate and at higher solvent flow rates; it is used especially for tuning in ESI or APCI on an analyte of interest.
-You can also use this technique to introduce a solution of pure analyte at a steady rate in ESI or APCI.
+You can also use a Tee union to direct samples from the syringe pump into an LC flow (without a column), which then enters the MS source.
+This technique is used to introduce a sample at a steady rate and at higher solvent flow rates.
+This is done for tuning on an analyte of interest in ESI or APCI.